 For the past month, I’ve focused this blog on the role that computers can play in assessing students’ mathematical knowledge.
 I’ve presented three Web Sketchpad-based examples of assessment with mathematical topics ranging from isosceles triangles, to the Pythagorean Theorem, to the slopes of perpendicular lines.

 Throughout, I’ve tried to show that the introduction of the computer into the assessment process need not be a limiting factor in the mathematical questions we pose.
 Indeed, as I discussed in my prior post, assessment when done well can be an opportunity for students to learn new mathematics, and not just repeat what they already know.
+(To learn of the perils of online assessment, read the report from my former colleague, Steven Rasmussen).

 But what about teachers?
 What can they learn from their students’ assessments?
 Below is a Web Sketchpad-based assessment question designed by my former colleague, Steve Rasmussen.
 Try solving it before reading further.